When the Genda family shared their advent wreath with us a few weeks ago, Barb also shared her eggnog recipe, with the promise that we would love it!

 Oh my.
-It was love at first sip, and the girls and I agree that this eggnog is delicious.
+It was love at the first sip of this delicious homemade eggnog, and the girls and I agreed that this eggnog was delicious.
 We shared a glass as soon as I was done taking pictures, and our five-year-old’s first words after she got done licking her lips were, “Can we have this again on Thanksgiving?”

 It’s that good.
 I promise!